Tonic Nebbiolo 2017 - SOLD OUT

 After a fairly gutsy (for us!)
 2016 Nebbiolo that leant on the ripasso method to provide some extra fruit weight, we went back to something more akin to the 2015 style, in what proved to be a very cool year in the Hills - remember this is from 2017 and a year older than the other releases.

-But first back to the Bowe-Lees vineyard in the Adelaide Hills and a collection of 10 and 15 year old vines, calling upon 5 different Nebbiolo clones.
-We picked under a ton and de-stemmed and crushed all the fruit before leaving it to ferment wild and rest on its skins in the fermenter for 95 days.
+It was a bit of an agonising wait to find ripeness in this cool year and we made the call to pick early due to the forecast of heavy rain to come.
+Once again we were able to pick some fruit from two parts of the vineyard, with both 10 and 15 year old vines in the mix and 5 different Nebbiolo clones.
+We picked under a ton and de-stemmed and crushed all the fruit before leaving it to ferment wild and rest on its skins in the fermenter for 93 days.
 Then into old French oak barrels for a rest.

 "This little baby comes from the Bowe Lees vineyard in Woodside and the production is tiny - 44 dozen tiny.
 So you are unlikely to see it floor-stacked next to the registers at your nearest big-box boozatorium.
 That said, it is worth popping your head into a friendly independent wine retailer or indeed, the winery website and tracking a bottle down because it's the shizzle.